mikedilger/mosaic-spec/docs/rationale.md

 ## Client-Server

-Mosaic is client-server, not peer-to-peer.
+Mosaic uses a client-server architecture.

+This is because clients and servers serve different roles.
+Clients are an interface to the user, while servers are an interface to shared Internet accessible data.

+Nothing precludes a client from also being a server, and calling itself a node.

+Nothing precludes servers running behind NAT and being hole-punched into, although such a mechanism is not provided for currently (Iroh does a bit more than we need and isn't AFAIK an open protocol but a single software stack).

 Mosaic servers are used in a way that presumes they will be online and available most of the time.
+Users functionally declare where their data is, and that "where" needs to be available to other users over the Internet most of the time.

 Mosaic has built-in redundancy across such servers, but nonetheless a machine that is not even intended or capable of being up all the time (such as a phone or laptop) makes a poor mosaic server.

-Peer to peer architectures work well for situations when nodes do not need to remain online.
-Most social media situations instead seek to be always-on.
-Mosaic caters to the latter.

-We opt for a dumb-server smart-client design to put more control into the hands of the users.

 ---